jpastuszek/varnishslog/README.md

 Usage
 -----

+To install it you will need recent Rust compiler (tested on rustc 1.27.2):
+`cargo install varnishslog`

+To run build from source with:
+`cargo run --release`

+Running:
 `varnishlog -g raw -w /dev/stdout | varnishslog > access.log`

 There are few output options and control over indexing of headers and log messages: